Jin2oo2/Astronomy-Chatbot/README.md

 - Install python on your system
 - Need to Clone the repository from GitHub: `https://github.com/Jin2oo2/Astronomy-Chatbot.git`
+- There are 2 types of main file to run: mainWithAPI.py and mainWithoutAPI
+- You can pick the one you want
+- Note that mainWithAPI.py needs you to sign up for https://api-ninjas.com/api/planets and save your API key in .env file to fully run the code
-- Execute or run the file as:
+- Execute or run the file on your terminal as following: ``

 # Team Members
 There are Four members in this group, making an astronomy chatbit.
 Everyone equally contributed towards the completion of the final chatbot.